Updated on 26th February 2021. This article was originally published on 27th December 2019 and has been updated for accuracy and comprehensiveness.

 - Walk into any of seven CTOS Service Centres nationwide – Kuala Lumpur (Bangsar South), Klang, Penang, Johor Bahru, Kuantan, Kuching and Kota Kinabalu

-For the basic report, all you need to do is to sign up for CTOS ID account.
+For the basic report, all you need to do is to sign up for a CTOS Login ID/ CTOS account at the CTOS Credit Manager website.
 It will provide an overview of your credit score.

-A CTOS report will include the following, depending on which CTOS report you to sign up to.
+A CTOS report will include the following, depending on which CTOS report you to sign up for.

-It is included in CCRIS report from Bank Negara Malaysia (BNM).
+- PTPTN loan: It is included in the CCRIS report from BNM

-Data from the Companies Commission of Malaysia (SSM).
+- Directorship & Business Interest: Data from the Companies Commission of Malaysia (SSM) for SSM check

-From the Malaysia Department of Insolvency (MDI), courts, government gazettes.
+- Litigation and Bankruptcy: From the Malaysia Department of Insolvency (MDI), courts, government gazettes

 CTOS collects information from various public sources that include: